cerebral-legacy/cerebral-website/app/markdown/long_running_services.md

 - When the Navbar is mounted, we should trigger a `mounted` signal
 - The `mounted` signal should call a `pollMessageCounts` action
-- The `pollMessageCounts` action then calls our `/message_counts` API every 10 seconds for the new message count.
+- The `pollMessageCounts` action should call our `/message_counts` API every 10 seconds for the new message count.
 - On *success* we should trigger a *new* `messageCountsFetched` signal
-- The `messageCountsFetched` signal takes care of setting the new counts in the state tree.
+- The `messageCountsFetched` signal should take care of setting the new counts in the state tree.

 Nice!
 Let's implement the `httpPoller`: